GOOD TO KNOW

 What about junk mail?
 According to the US Postal Service, American households received a total of 85 billion pieces of junk mail (referred to as advertising mail) in 2009 alone, which averages out to approximately 14 pieces a week.

 Did you know that every ton of mixed paper recycled can save the energy equivalent of 165 gallons of gasoline?
 That means the equivalent of 7,012,500 gallons are currently being saved, but think what that savings would be if recycling rates were closer to 100%.
-While paper and paper board recycling have increased over time, office recycling offers the largest room for improvement as their typical recycling rates are close to 50%.
+While paper and paper board recycling have increased over time, office recycling has the largest room for improvement as those typical recycling rates are close to 50%.

 GOOD TO DO